The Concise Guide to ITIL

 - IT operations control

 Finally, ITIL concludes with Continual Service Improvement.
 Continual Service Improvement is the module with ITIL that focuses on increasing the quality of the services in the service catalog.
 The goal is to increase the efficiency and efficacy of the services, thereby reducing costs and increasing user satisfaction.

 - Definition of initiatives

 - Service review

 - Monitoring of initiatives

-ITIL is a framework that is meant to help businesses plan and run their operations.
+In conclusion, ITIL is a framework that is meant to help businesses plan and run their operations.
 Implementing an IT Service Management tool like ITIL is a great choice when you need to see more organization, communication, and reliability in your IT services.
-To get started, contact your local Axelos representative to receive more information, training, and certification assistance.
+For more information on how to get started with ITIL training and certification, please contact your local AXELOS representative.